 Small and medium scale businesses are defined and explained from divers perspectives, the Nigerian industrial policy cited by Okonkwo and Obidike (2016) defined SMEs as industries with total investment of between N100, 000 and N2 million, exclusive of land but including working capital.
 SME is an enterprise with an asset base (without land) of between N5 million to N500 million, and with a labor force of between 11 and 300 employees (Gbandi and Amissah, 2014).
 Also, the CBN (2010) viewed SMEs as an enterprise that has asset base (excluding land) of betweenN5million -N500 million and labour force of between 11 and 300.
 The definitions above indicated that SMEs are determined by its capital base.
 However, According to Ibrahim (2011), Small and Medium Enterprises (SMEs) represent businesses, other than public limited Liability company.
-This indicates that businesses with capital lower than 5million can also be classified as SMEs.
-One of the most popular definitions of SMEs is given by the American Small Business Administration (SBA) cited by Ajayi (2016) as that businesses with small capital base.
+This indicates that businesses with capital lower than 5mlillion can also be classified as SMEs.
+One of the most popular definitions of SMEs is given by the American Small Business Administration (SBA) cited by Ajayi (2016) as that business or firm which is independently owned and operated.
+Therefore SMEs includes shops along the streets and other businesses with small capital base.